 Does the patient get an unexpected and personalized welcome in the first five minutes?

-At Ignition 2017, I will teach you 5 strategies to set the stage for an unforgettable visit in the first 5 minutes.
+At Private Practice Summit 2019, I will teach you 5 strategies to set the stage for an unforgettable visit in the first 5 minutes.

 4. Diversify your referral sources.
 Get no more than 10-20% of your referrals from any one source.

 Run multiple marketing campaigns and track ROI on each one.
 In other words, you are not dependent on any one (or two).

 Identify your top three referral sources.
 Take away one of them.
 Will your practice survive?
 If the answer is no, you’ve got to change something.

 5. Set up cash paying programs, and have different service offerings.